Visual field loss and its management

 • You may have a hard time judging distance and speed of objects.

-If you experience any of these symptoms, after a thorough visual field evaluation, our eye doctor can prescribe a proper treatment and management plan to improve your visual function.
-To schedule a visual field and functional eye exam in Bellflower, please call (562) 925-6591.
+If you experience any of these symptoms, after a thorough visual field evaluation, your eye doctor can prescribe a proper treatment and management plan to improve your visual function.

 What are the different types of visual field defects?